Tehran: A Guide to Iran’s Capital

 3. Dizi:

 Dizi, also known as Abgoosht, is a comforting and hearty Iranian stew.
 It is prepared by slow-cooking a mixture of lamb or beef, chickpeas, white beans, tomatoes, and aromatic spices.
 Once cooked, the ingredients are mashed together to create a rich and flavorful broth.
-Dizi is traditionally eaten by breaking pieces of flatbread into the broth.
+Dizi is traditionally eaten by breaking pieces of flatbread into broth.

 4. Fesenjan: